|Commander / EDH||Legal|

 Combos Browse all

-Indestructible (Effects that say "destroy" don't destroy this land.)
+Indestructible (Effects that say "destroy" don't destroy this permanent.)

 Price & Acquistion Set Price Alerts